Feven404/Consumer-Complaint-Sentiment-Analysis/README.md

 - A total sum of the common positive and negative words in the complaints.

 - There are significantly large amounts of negative words, the most common one close to 60,000 occurences.
 While the most common positive word has only nearly 20,000 occurences.

+- I find this chart valuable because it provides insights into the common positive and negative words used in consumer complaints across multiple companies, allowing us to understand prevailing sentiments and areas of concern across the industry.

 ---
 ## 4. Wordcloud